-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 The PCPD expands on the seven principles listed in question 8.1 as follows:

-- Accountability: Being held responsible for decisions and actions resulting from the use of AI.
+- Accountability: Organisations should be held responsible for decisions and actions resulting from the use of AI.

 - Human oversight: Human oversight should be in place to ensure that AI is making appropriate decisions from the data set.